yw3453/uq-llm-survey-simulation/README.md

 Paper: (link)

 ## Datasets
-To use the datasets, download `data.zip` and extract the files into the same directory as the codes.
+To start, download `Data.zip` and extract the files into the same directory as the code.
 We used two datasets publicly available on GitHub: [Eedi](https://github.com/joyheyueya/psychometric-alignment) and [OpinionQA](https://github.com/tatsu-lab/opinions_qa).
 In the `synthetic answers` folder, we keep a folder of `raw` answers from the LLMs and a folder of cleaned answers ready for evaluation.
 For example, for the Eedi dataset, a `raw` answer may contain an LLM's reasoning and a final answer letter (e.g., 'A'), while a cleaned answer is binary, indicating whether the answer is correct.

 ## Running the Code
 1. `evaluations.py` contains all function implementations.